What drives traffic

 For Google organic searches, when SSL search is enabled, Keyword has the value (not provided).

-In addition to a source, every visit is also facilitated by a medium, for example: unpaid search (e.g., organic), paid search (e.g., cpc), referring sites (referral), email (e.g., email, when you explicitly identify that as the campaign medium), or the user entering the URL or reaching it from a bookmark (direct).
+In addition to a source, traffic is also facilitated by a medium, for example: unpaid search (e.g., organic), paid search (e.g., cpc), referring sites (referral), email (e.g., email, when you explicitly identify that as the campaign medium), or the user entering the URL or reaching it from a bookmark (direct).

 You can use Custom Campaigns to tag links with your own custom values for Campaign, Keyword, Source, and Medium.